HariniNarasimhan/Bacteria-Biotope-at-BioNLP-OST-2019/README.md

 Relation types:

-1.Lives_in relations which link a Microorganism entity to a location (either a Habitat or a Geographical entity) 2.Exhibits relations which link Microorganism entity to a Phenotype entity.
+1. Lives_in relations which link a Microorganism entity to a location (either a Habitat or a Geographical entity)
+2. Exhibits relations which link Microorganism entity to a Phenotype entity.
 ![](images/annotation.png)

 The sub task here is to find the relationship between the entities